localstack/docs/content/en/user-guide/aws/mediastore/index.md

 ## Troubleshooting

-The Elemental MediaStore service requires use of a custom HTTP/HTTPS endpoint.
-If you encounter any problems, please refer to our [Networking documentation]({{< ref "references/network-troubleshooting" >}}).
+The Elemental MediaStore service requires the use of a custom HTTP/HTTPS endpoint.
+In case you encounter any issues, please consult our [Networking documentation]({{< ref "references/network-troubleshooting" >}}) for assistance.